Gabriele Allegra: The Bible in Chinese

 Allegra organized a team of Chinese Franciscan friars to work with him on the translation of the Bible and inaugurated the Studium Biblicum Franciscanum in Beijing in 1945, dedicating it to Duns Scotus.
-But as the Chinese Civil War ended, the Chinese Communist Party took over China and Allegra and his team had to leave for Kowloon, Hong Kong in 1948.
+However, as the Chinese Civil War ended, the Chinese Communist Party took over China and Allegra and his team had to leave for Kowloon, Hong Kong in 1948.

 In 1948, the first three volumes of the Old Testament were published by the Studium Biblicum Franciscanum in Chinese and over the next 12 years, eight more volumes with explanatory notes were produced by the team, including the New Testament.
 In 1954, along with four Chinese friars, he went to the Studium Biblicum in Jerusalem to study original biblical texts for about a year.
 In 1955, he was awarded a degree in Sacred Theology at the Pontifical University of the Antonianum in Rome.
 He lived mostly in Hong Kong thereafter, and he organized the 1st Ecumenical Bible Exhibition in Hong Kong in 1965.

-Christmas in 1968 witnessed the culmination of his 40-year effort with the first publication of the one-volume Chinese Bible.
+At the end of 1968, the first publication of the one-volume Chinese Bible was printed.
 In 1975, the Chinese Bible Dictionary was published.

 Allegra died in Hong Kong on 26 January 1976.